RajkumarGara/PicoW-TCP-UART-Bridge/README.md

     ```
     node PtyServer.js
     ```
 * Connect your Pico-W to the Raspberry Pi.
-This will automatically install [`PicoSerialClient.py`](./src/PicoSerialClient.py) on the Pico-W.
+This will automatically install [`PicoSerialClient.py`](./src/PicoSerialClient.py) on the Pico-W within 5sec.
-* When using multiple Pico-W devices for your project, ensure that each one is assigned a unique `PICO_ID` in  [`config.json`](./src/config.json), then reconnect the Pico.

 ## Pico on-board LED status
 * LED blinks repeatedly during the WiFi connection process.
 Upon successful connection it turns off.